-A business will enter a contractual relationship with an agency and, most often, agree to a set budget for monthly services.
-If one of the services that the agency is being retained for includes pay-for-click (PPC), traditional, radio or any other form of paid advertising, there will also likely be a discretionary “advertising spend” budget or component within the agreement.
+A business will enter a contractual relationship with a consultant and, most often, agree to a set budget for monthly services.
+If one of the services that the agency is being retained for includes pay-for-click (PPC), traditional, radio or any other form of paid advertising, there will also likely be a discretionary “advertising spend” budget or component (optional) in addition to the monthly plan .

-Early in the relationship, an agency will work with the company to determine the strategic goals it has been retained to execute.
+Early in the relationship, I (marketing consultant) will work with the company to determine the strategic goals it has been retained to execute.

 Common goals could include:

 Based on the goals set out by the company, the consultant will then jump into action and start planning a strategy and tactics to accomplish those goals within the budget of the retainer.